• Skip to main content

 Recipe Variations

-Change The Spread: Instead of Nutella you can use any other spread and cookie butter.
+Change The Spread: Instead of Nutella you can use any other spread or cookie butter.
 Biscoff spread and peanut butter are great alternatives for you to try.

 Add White Chocolate: Add white chocolate chips to the blondie batter then top with Nutella.
 This is a great way to add an extra chocolatey flavour to this dessert.